AlisMori/AlisMori/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
-I'm Alena Bobyleva, a dedicated and curious Computer Science and Artificial Intelligence student with a strong passion for data analysis and game development.
+I'm Alena Bobyleva, a dedicated and curious Computer Science and Artificial Intelligence student with a strong passion for data analysis.
 Currently pursuing my Bachelor’s degree, I am keen on leveraging my skills to make a tangible impact in the world.

 <br/><br/>
 ### Get in Touch